miguelgargallo/pylaros/Readme.md

 ## Databases

-There is a postgresql, here is the credentials:
+There is a Postgres ready, here is the credentials:

 | User       | Password   | Database   |
 | ---------- | ---------- | ---------- |